masolimano/maneage/README.md

      of the tile.

- - **Title**, **short description** and **author** of project: In this raw skeleton, the title or short descripton of your project should be added in the following two files: `Makefile` (the first line), and `tex/preamble-style.tex` (the last few lines, along with the names of you and your colleagues).
+ - **Title**, **short description** and **author** of project: In this raw skeleton, the title or short description of your project should be added in the following two files: `Makefile` (the first line), and `tex/preamble-style.tex` (the last few lines, along with the names of you and your colleagues).
 In both cases, the texts you should replace are all in capital letters to make them easier to identify.
-Ofcourse, if you use a different LaTeX method of managing the title and authors, please feel free to use your own methods, just find a way to keep the pipeline version in a nicely visible place.
+Of course, if you use a different LaTeX method of managing the title and authors, please feel free to use your own methods, just find a way to keep the pipeline version in a nicely visible place.